 Later, it was announced that Foreign Minister Marco Rubio would take over the agency and review whether existing aid projects "put the USA first".

-According to Congress, USAID had a budget of 42.8 billion dollars, equivalent to almost half a billion kronor, for both humanitarian aid and long-term development efforts.
+According to Congress, USAID has had a budget of 42.8 billion dollars, equivalent to almost half a billion kronor, for both humanitarian aid and long-term development efforts.
 The vast majority of these have now been put on hold.

-Important to protect others
+Important to care for others

 NRC notes that the new US administration certainly has a mandate to conduct a legitimate review of aid, but emphasizes that "further measures must be taken urgently to avoid ongoing humanitarian aid being discontinued while the review is ongoing".